nus-cs2103/website-base/admin/project-constraints.md

 * **Constraint-OO**: The software should follow the Object-oriented paradigm.<br/>
   %%**Reason:** For you to practice using OOP in a non-trivial project.%%

-* **Constraint-No-DBSM**: Do not use a <tooltip content="Database Management System e.g., MySQL">DBMS</tooltip> to store data. %%**Reason:** Using a DBMS to store data will reduce the room to apply OOP techniques to manage data.
+* **Constraint-No-DBSM**: Do not use a <tooltip content="Database Management System e.g., MySQL">DBMS</tooltip> to store data.<br/>
+  %%**Reason:** Using a DBMS to store data will reduce the room to apply OOP techniques to manage data.
 It is true that most real world systems use a DBMS, but given the small size of this project, we need to optimize it for {{ module }} module learning outcomes; learning DBMS-related LOs will have to be left to database modules or level 3 project modules.%%

 * **Constraint-Platform-Independent**: The software should work on the Windows, Linux, and OS-X platforms.
 Even if you are unable to manually test the app on all three platforms, consciously avoid using OS-dependent libraries and OS-specific features.<br/>
   %%**Reason:** Peer testers should be able to use any of these platforms.%%